-- Agriculture and watershed component of the program of CRS has reached targeted beneficiaries and has demonstrated progress in terms of watershed management, community mobilization, ground water retention and women's participation.
+- Agriculture and watershed component of the program of CRS has reached targeted beneficiaries and has demonstrated progress watershed of terms management, mobilization, community ground retention and women's participation.
 Several possibilities may be tried for linkages of the community with government schemes or multilateral agencies like NABARD schemes.
-Watershed improvements might be made selfsustaining, but maintenance may be phased over to community groups.
-In the case of the watershed programs, plans for phase over may include strengthening community watershed associations and establishing better linkages with appropriate water agencies in the Government and among the multilateral agencies like NABARD. - CRS is to ensure that the Watershed Committees are strongly rooted, have clearly defined rules and procedures for use of water harvested and well prepared for the end of the project.
+Watershed improvements might be made self-sustaining, but maintenance may be phased over to community groups.
+In the case of the watershed programs, plans for may include strengthening phase over community watershed associations establishing better linkages with appropriate water agencies in the Government and among the multilateral agencies like NABARD. - CRS is to ensure that the Watershed Committees are strongly rooted, have clearly defined rules and procedures for use of water harvested and well prepared for the end of the project.
 Although each of the watershed projects have funds created from cash contributions, CRS should make efforts to strengthen these WCs and ensure that they have a means to continue collecting funds from voluntary contributions so that assets can be maintained.
 CRS should ensure that communities are aware that they will not receive any FFW for maintenance work and neither will they be paid any cash, and that they are aware that after the completion of the project, they will have to contribute voluntary labor.